NeleWandel/TDS/docs/source/API.rst

 .. method:: Undo()
 | Reverses all changes done by :meth:`AutoSet`.
 This does affect any changes made after the automatic adjustment.
 .. method:: Unlock()
-| Enables all frontpanel buttons and knobs on the oscilloscope, after they have been locked by :meth:`Lock`
+| Enables all frontpanel buttons and knobs on the oscilloscope after they have been locked by :meth:`Lock`
 .. method:: WaveformDisplay(source='CH1', arg='ON')
 | Turns the display and calculation of the waveform selected by :const:`source` either :const:`ON` or :const:`OFF`.